bitdeli/bitdeli-docs/src/overview.rst

 that stores data about the users of your service.
 All data related to a user is stored in a single row in the database, which is called **a profile**.

-The **card script** is where the actual analytics is perfomed.
+The **card script** is where the actual analytics is performed.
 The script scans through all the user profiles in the database.
 It can aggregate, filter or process the profiles in any way you like but it can't write to the profile database.
 The script outputs a textual summary and a visualization of the results as a set of **widgets**.